nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].

-In order for a PSP to support the Extended Payment Flow using the EDP, they must include the `initiation-url` property within the A2Pay during registration.
+In order for a PSP to support the Extended Payment Flow using the ePP, they must include the `initiation-url` property within the A2Pay during registration.
 The value must be the URL a PSP' can use to send the Payment Authorization Object to.

 Details for this endpoint are described in the [OpenAPI specification file](eudi-payment-init-openapi.yml.)